 Our online life is real life.
 We walk, talk, work, LOL and even love on the Internet – but we don’t always treat it like real life.
 Host Manoush Zomorodi explores this disconnect with stories from the wilds of the Web, and gets to the bottom of online issues that affect us all.
 Whether it’s privacy breaches, closed platforms, hacking, fake news, or cyber bullying, we the people have the power to change the course of the Internet, keeping it ethical, safe, weird, and wonderful for everyone.
-IRL is an original podcast from Mozilla, maker of Firefox and always fighting for you.
+IRL is an original podcast from Firefox, the tech company that believes privacy isn’t a policy.
+It’s a right.

-Manoush Zomorodi is co-founder of Stable Genius Productions, a media company with a mission to help people navigate personal and global change.
-In addition to IRL, Manoush hosts Zig Zag, a podcast about changing the course of capitalism, journalism, and women's lives.
 Investigating how technology is transforming humanity is Manoush's passion and expertise.
-In 2017, she wrote a book, “Bored and Brilliant: How Spacing Out Can Unlock Your Most Creative Self” and gave a TED Talk about surviving information overload and the “Attention Economy.”
-She was named one of Fast Company's 100 Most Creative People in Business in 2018.
+She is co-founder of Stable Genius Productions, a media company with a mission to help people navigate personal and global change.
+In addition to IRL, Manoush hosts Zig Zag, a podcast about changing the course of capitalism, journalism,and women's lives.
+Learn more about Manoush’s thoughts on the good-and-bad of tech in her book “Bored and Brilliant: How Spacing Out Can Unlock Your Most Creative Self”and her 2017 TED Talk “Attention Economy.”

 Pacific Content leads production of Mozilla’s IRL podcast.
 They’re a group of forward-facing media professionals that exclusively focuses on making original podcast series with brands.
 They’re also the people behind Slack’s Work in Progress podcast, Dell Technologies's Trailblazers with Walter Isaacson podcast, and Zendesk’s Relate podcast.